cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-25.0-released/index.md

 **CloudNativePG Operator** versions **1.25.0** and **1.24.2**!

-Additionally, we have released **1.23.6** as the final patch for the now-unsupported 1.23.x series to ensure a smooth transition for remaining users.
+Additionally, we have released **1.23.6** as the final patch for the now-unsupported 1.23.x series to ensure a smooth transition for users still on 1.23 or older releases.

 ---